A Mini Seminar For Buyers

 As a buyer it is important to know how changes in Georgia laws can affect you:

-This makes it more important than ever for you as a Buyer to obtain top quality Client representation by partnering with the best specialist you can find - an Experienced Buyer Broker!
+This makes it more important than ever for Buyers to obtain top quality Client representation by partnering with a highly experienced and qualified Buyer Broker!

 2.